+MD.
 All coordinates reference Datum NAD 1983.

-(b) Definitions (1) Coast Guard Patrol Commander means a commissioned, warrant, or petty officer of the Coast Guard who has been designated by the Commander, Coast Guard Group Hampton Roads.

-(2) Official Patrol means any vessel assigned or approved by Commander, Coast Guard Group Hampton Roads with a commissioned, warrant, or petty officer on board and displaying a Coast Guard ensign.

-(c) Special local regulations (1) Except for persons or vessels authorized by the Coast Guard Patrol Commander, no person or vessel may enter or remain in the regulated area.

-(2) The operator of any vessel in this area must:

-(i) Stop the vessel immediately when directed to do so by any Official Patrol.

-(ii) Proceed as directed by any Official Patrol.

-(d) Enforcement Dates.
-This section will be enforced from 10 a.m. to 4:30 p.m. on October 23, 2004 and from 9:30 a.m. to 3 p.m. on October 24, 2004.
+- (b) Definitions: - (1) Coast Guard Patrol Commander means a commissioned, warrant, or petty officer of the Coast Guard who has been designated by the Commander, Coast Guard Activities Baltimore. - (2) Official Patrol means any vessel assigned or approved by Commander, Coast Guard Activities Baltimore with a commissioned, warrant, or petty officer on board and displaying a Coast Guard ensign. - (c) Special local regulations: (1) Except for persons or vessels authorized by the Coast Guard Patrol Commander, no person or vessel may enter or remain in the regulated area. - (2) The operator of any vessel in the regulated area shall: - (i) Stop the vessel immediately when directed to do so by any Official Patrol. - (ii) Proceed as directed by any Official Patrol. - (d) Enforcement period.
+This section will be enforced from 6:30 a.m. to 10:30 a.m. on October 9, 2004.